 One of the most important molecules for blood vessel health is nitric oxide (NO).
-It is a major vasodilator, as it keeps blood vessels open.
-Doctors have prescribed nitroglycerin to patients for many years for patients with chronic chest pain (angina pectoris).
-Presidents Dwight Eisenhower and Lyndon Johnson lived on the stuff.
-Nitroglycerin gets converted to nitric oxide.
+It is a major vasodilator, keeping blood vessels open and flowing.
+Doctors have prescribed nitroglycerin for many years to patients with chronic chest pain (angina pectoris).
+Presidents’ Dwight Eisenhower and Lyndon Johnson lived on the stuff.
+Nitroglycerin gets converted to nitric oxide to open those pipes.

 There are two cellular pathways in the body that generate nitric oxide.
 Dietary sources of nitrates and nitrites enter the body through the gastrointestinal tract and are subsequently converted into nitric oxide.
-In a second pathway, an enzyme known as nitric oxide synthase (NOS) synthesizes nitric oxide from the amino acid L-arginine and oxygen.
+In a second pathway, an enzyme known as nitric oxide synthase (NOS) synthesizes nitric oxide from the amino acids L-arginine.
+L-citrulline and oxygen.
 Nitric oxide can then impact vasodilation, blood pressure regulation, inhibition of endothelial inflammatory cell recruitment, and platelet aggregation.